Camille Pissarro: The legacy of Nazi-looted Pissarros

-Rue Saint-Honoré, dans l'après-midi.
-Effet de pluie, 1897, Museo Thyssen-Bornemisza.
+Rue Saint-Honoré in the Afternoon.
+Effect of Rain, 1897, Museo Thyssen-Bornemisza.

+"Le Quai Malaquais, Printemps" was restituted in 2007 to an heir of Gottfried Bermann Fischer.

-One such lost piece, Pissarro's 1897 oil painting, Rue St. Honoré, Apres Midi, Effet de Pluie, was discovered hanging at Madrid's government-owned museum, the Museo Thyssen-Bornemisza.
+Pissarro's 1897 oil painting, Rue Saint-Honoré in the Afternoon.
+Effect of Rain, was discovered hanging at Madrid's government-owned museum, the Museo Thyssen-Bornemisza.
 In January 2011 the Spanish government denied a request by the US ambassador to return the painting.
 At the subsequent trial in Los Angeles, the court ruled that the Thyssen-Bornemisza Collection Foundation was the rightful owner.
 California's Attorney General Rob Bonta announced in November 2025 that the state would intervene in the case.
-In 1999, Pissarro's 1897 Le Boulevard de Montmartre, Matinée de Printemps appeared in the Israel Museum in Jerusalem, its donor having been unaware of its pre-war provenance.
 In January 2012, Le Marché aux Poissons (The Fish Market), a color monotype, was returned after 30 years.

 During his lifetime, Camille Pissarro sold few of his paintings.
 By the 21st century, however, his paintings were selling for millions.
 An auction record for the artist was set on 6 November 2007 at Christie's in New York, where a group of four paintings, Les Quatre Saisons (the Four Seasons), sold for $14,601,000 (estimate $12,000,000 – $18,000,000).
-In November 2009 Le Pont Boieldieu et la Gare d'Orléans, Rouen, Soleil sold for $7,026,500 at Sotheby's in New York.
+In November 2009, Le Pont Boieldieu et la Gare d'Orléans, Rouen, Soleil sold for $7,026,500 at Sotheby's in New York.
+"Le Quai Malaquais, Printemps" auctioned in November 2009 for $1,850,000 ($2,154,000 with Christie's premium) under its new title, "Le Quai Malaquais et l'Institut".

-In February 2014 the 1897 Le Boulevard de Montmartre, Matinée de Printemps, originally owned by the German industrialist and Holocaust victim Max Silberberg (de), sold at Sotheby's in London for £19.9M, nearly five times the previous record.

 In October 2021 Berlin's Alte Nationalgalerie restituted Pissarro's "A Square in La Roche-Guyon" (1867) to the heirs of Armand Dorville, a French Jewish art collector whose family was persecuted by the Nazis and whose paintings had been sold at a 1942 auction in Nice that was overseen by the Commissariat Général aux Questions Juives.
 The museum then purchased the Pissarro back.